LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

    [azure-find-arm-templates]: microsoft-azure/cloud-slice-find-resource-templates.md "How to find Azure Resource Manager templates for use with Microsoft Azure"

-Once you have identified one or more cloud platform template documents you want to use, you can create a Cloud Resource Template in OneLearn Lab on Demand by logging on to the Lab on Demand portal and then do the following:
+Once you have identified one or more cloud platform template documents you want to use, you can create a Cloud Resource Template in LOD by logging on to the Lab on Demand portal and then do the following:

 1. Click on **Cloud Resource Templates** in the Cloud Services tile.